ChalmersGU-data-structure-courses/dsabook/src/08-sequential-ADTs/03-queues.md

 called a "queue", and getting into line to wait for service is called "queuing up".
 Accountants have used queues since long before the existence of computers.
 They call a queue a "FIFO" list, which stands for "First-In, First-Out".

+### ADT for queues

 Here is a sample queue ADT.
 This section presents two implementations for queues: the array-based queue and the linked queue.